Under the Hood¶

 Symbolic arrays¶

-Archimedes is built around symbolic arrays, which are a wrapper around CasADi symbolic objects that implement the NumPy array dispatch mechanism.
+This functionality relies on symbolic arrays, which are a wrapper around CasADi symbolic objects that implement the NumPy array dispatch mechanism.

 It’s easiest to see what this means by example.
 Typical Python classes don’t work with NumPy functions out of the box: